MrNovado/react-native-8base-playground/README.md

 - [x] Install appollo & make sure it can query stuff from a non-restricted 8base-workspace
 - [x] Install auth0 & make sure it can be used for simple oauth
 - [x] Link auth-token to gql-requests via gql-links
-  - [ ] Test auth link on against restricted workspace
+  - [x] Test auth link against restricted workspace
 - [ ] Find a solution to filestack
 - [ ] Find a solution to routing (note: `react-navigation` conflicts wtih auth0 web-flow)